skip to Main Content

 2. Please choose according to your role:

-Hint: When you get to the page that says “Record Check Details” scroll down and you will see a link to a Certification Form.
-Click on that link, follow directions and print the actual certificate.
+3. When you get to the page that says “Record Check Details”, scroll down and you will see a link to a Certification Form.
+Click on that link, follow directions, and please print the actual certificate.

 II.)
 PA Department Child Abuse History Certification:

-• After you fill in the information requested, the state will send you a temporary password through your email.
-You will need to use the Keystone ID (username) and the temporary password to sign back in to the website to create your own password
+• After you fill in the requested information, the state will send you a temporary password through your email.
+You will need to use the Keystone ID (username) and the temporary password to sign back into the website to create your own password.

-• You must log back in to the website using your username and your own password to apply for the clearance.
-Record your keystone ID and password and keep for future reference.
-Reports can be obtained both online and via USPS mail
+• You must log back into the website using your username and your own password to actually apply for the clearance.
+Record your Keystone ID and password and keep them for future reference.
+Reports can be obtained both online and by mail.
+It is suggested to choose both options.

 III.)
 FBI Fingerprint Clearances

-To arrange an appointment to obtain a FBI/Fingerprint clearance check you must register on-line:
+To arrange an appointment to obtain an FBI/Fingerprint clearance check you must register on-line:

 1. Go to https://uenroll.identogo.com/

-3. Applicant will need to have a code (see chart below)
+2. Applicant will need to have a code (see chart below).

 Service Code Applicant Type Examples of Role Dept.